We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

-What are the 3 words that characterise your brand?
+What are the 3 words that characterize your brand?

 Which products are you proud of?

-Obviously I’m proud of all our products, but two personal favourites are the Jaure Light and Makke Pant.
+Obviously, I’m proud of all our products, but two personal favorites are the Jaure Light and Makke Pant.

 What is the biggest benefit for your customers and why?

-The quality that goes in to our products means that they last a long time.
+The quality that goes into our products means that they last a long time.
 The fact that we can (and frequently do) repair boots that are more than 20 years old.
-It means that it is a good investment for the customer as well an an environmentally sound purchase.
+It means that it is a good investment for the customer as well an environmentally sound purchase.

 Where are your main customers from (country)?

 Our biggest market is still Sweden, but we ́re growing across all markets.